Wind Energy Initiative

 Research Experience for Undergraduates

-Each summer Iowa State invites undergraduate students from all over the country to an intensive 10-week-on-campus research program in Wind Energy Science, Engineering and Policy (WESEP), funded by the National Science Foundation.
-Students investigate wind energy topics, which include wind turbine materials, environmental impacts, and analyses of how wind will become a major U.S. energy source.
+Each summer Iowa State invited undergraduate students from all over the country to an intensive 10-week-on-campus research program in Wind Energy Science, Engineering and Policy (WESEP), funded by the National Science Foundation.
+Students investigated wind energy topics, which included wind turbine materials, environmental impacts, and analyses of how wind will become a major U.S. energy source.
 To learn more about the program visit the WESEP REU page.
 Applications are no longer being accepted.

 WESEP PhD program

 Iowa State has developed the nation’s first Ph.D. degree in Wind Energy Science Engineering and Policy.
 This program is partly funded through a $3.1 million Integrative Graduate Education and Research Traineeship (IGERT) award from the National Science Foundation.
 This award will support the work of 30 WESEP Ph.D. students over the 2012-18 period in interdisciplinary coursework and research focused on wind energy.
 For more information about WESEP and IGERT, please visit www.igert.windenergy.iastate.edu.